RBazelais/git-social/README.md

-# git-social
+# Git Social
-A mock social network for developers
+A mock social network for developers using MongoDB, Express, React and Node